plants with fertilizer

 The micronutrients (yes.. you guessed it) are needed in even smaller amounts!
 They include iron, manganese, copper, boron, molybdenum, chlorine, and zinc, and perhaps others.
 Researchers are still studying the nuances of plant nutrition.
 This proves that sometimes it really is a challenge when it comes to feeding your plants.

-The different types of fertilizers.
+The different types of fertilisers.

-Liquid houseplant fertilizer
+Liquid houseplant fertiliser

 Liquid fertiliser for houseplants needs to be applied to your plant a little more often than granular fertiliser, but liquid fertiliser is still our personal favourite.
 Then, of course, our own PLNTS nutrition.
 It is 100% biodegradable, non-toxic, and even comes in a recyclable bottle.
 Love your PLNTS, love your planet!
-Liquid fertilizers also come with a reduced risk of fertilizer burn.
+Liquid fertilisers also come with a reduced risk of fertiliser burn.
 Good to know right?
-Another benefit of using liquid fertilizers made from naturally-occurring ingredients is that in addition to providing your plant with nutrients, they also act as growth enhancers.
-They are full of dozens of micronutrients each of which plays a vital role in the health and vigor of your green family!

 220558496_492660465368343_2476258020547011652_n.jpg

-Granular houseplant fertilizer
+Granular houseplant fertiliser

-Slow-release houseplant fertilizers
+Slow-release houseplant fertilisers

-Slow-release houseplant fertilizers are made from a synthetic source of nutrients.
+Slow-release houseplant fertilisers are made from a synthetic source of nutrients.
 The liquid nutrients are encapsulated in a coating.
 This coating breaks down slowly and releases the nutrients in low doses over a long period of time.
-Products like these mean you’ll be fertilizing less frequently.
+Products like these mean you’ll be fertilising less frequently.
 This is very handy because it means you don’t have to fertilise your plant as often.
 But keep in mind that they are often made of a non-environmentally friendly ingredient.

 We can recommend our Osmocote fertiliser granules.
 By mixing them into your potting soil, they will release nutrients very slowly and in a very controlled manner over a period of six months.
 This way, your plant is always provided with sufficient nutrients during this period.
 But doesn't a plant need different nutrients in the summer and winter?
 Osmocote can help you with this too.
 When the ambient temperature is warmer, the grains release more nutrients than when it is cold.
 You can spread the fertiliser granules over the potting soil but you can also add them while repotting.
 In both cases, do this once every 6 months to keep the nutrient level up.